katgironpe/rails-ember-app/README.md

-# Rails and Ember App
+# Rails and Ember.js App

 ## Some known best practices